alexgolec/tda-api/docs/order-builder.rst

 .. code-block:: shell

+  # Notice we don't prefix this with "python" because this is a script that was
+  # installed by pip when you installed tda-api
   tda-orders-codegen.py --token_file <your token file path> --api_key <your API key>

 3. Copy-paste the resulting code and adapt it to your needs.

-Note this script is installed by ``pip``, and will only be accessible if you've added pip's executable locations to your ``$PATH``.
+This script is installed by ``pip``, and will only be accessible if you've added pip's executable locations to your ``$PATH``.
 If you're having a hard time, feel free to ask for help on our `Discord server
 <https://discord.gg/nfrd9gh>`__.